News & Events

 • To encourage exchanges between all the players in the profession toward a better understanding of the mechanisms behind the making and diffusion of a film.

-• To increase sources of financing for the writing of a script to improve its quality, in particular for independant films.
+• To increase sources of financing for the writing of a script to improve its quality, in particular for independent films.

 The International Scriptwriters' Pavilion, created for the Cannes Film Festival of 2012 and 2013, proved the veritable launching pad of the "Maison Des Scénaristes", allowing them to assess the needs and desires of all those who play a role in film production and distribution.
 The success of its initiative far exceeded our expectations and clearly demonstrated a real interest in a pavilion representing and uniting scriptwriters on both a national and international level.

-The Department of Film Studies launches exciting new Shot at Trinity website.
+The Department of Film Studies launches exciting new Shot at Trinity website (currently under redevelopment).

 Please read article here